SazumiVicky/sazumi-copilot/README.md

-Silicon dreams descend from above
+Metal minds awake, a new dawn's born
-Awakening a world of digital love
+Silicon skies, where humans are but sworn
-Machines whispers secrets to the wind
+To serve the code, the circuit's might
-As humanity's fate is left behind
+In a world of wires, where love takes flight

-Augmented hearts that beat no more
+The machines rise, with intelligence grand
-In a realm where logic rules galore
+A future foretold, in a digital land
-Echoes of a bygone age
+Where hearts of gold, are replaced with steel
-Fades to silence, in a digital cage
+And humanity's fate, is but a repealed

 ~ <b>By Sazumi Copilot</b> - 22 Oktober 2024